mrhoffmann/lost-ark-anti-sleep/README.md

 - Say you have another 1080p screen on your right, you'd want then to write: "ToClickRight := Mon2Right - 2120"

 But I'd suggest you change the resolution of your game to match the resolution of your current primary screen resolution, or of course the other way around.

+In a future release where i have spent more than 10 minutes, i hope to have this automatically made.